derekmerck/PERSEUS/README.md

 ## Acknowledgements

 - Initial development funded through a healthcare quality improvement award from the AHRQ
-- The Intellivue Decoder portion of this package was forked from the RIH NeuroLogic package developed by [Agrawal](mailto:uagrawal61@gmail.com), [Oyalowo](mailto:adewole_oyalowo@brown.edu), Asaad, and others.
-See <https://bitbucket.org/uagrawal61/neurologic> for documentation of the NeuroLogic project.
+- The Intellivue Decoder portion of this package was forked from the RIH pyMIND package (Multimodal Integration of Neural Data; previously known as NeuroLogic) developed by [Agrawal](mailto:uagrawal61@gmail.com), [Oyalowo](mailto:adewole_oyalowo@brown.edu), Asaad, and others.
+See <https://bitbucket.org/asaadneurolab/pymind> for documentation of the pyMIND project.
 - The default QoS code was adapted from Xiao Hu, PhD's MATLAB code for waveform quality checks (see [TelemetryStream README](TelemetryStream/README.md) for reference).
 - EmailSMSMessenger class cribbed in part from <https://github.com/CrakeNotSnowman/Python_Message>
 - Splunk generously provided a _gratis_ academic license for their product